sepp2k/TeSSLa-mirror/README.md

-  --print-all-types        Print ASTs with all types --list-out-streams       Print a list of the output streams defined in the given Tessla specification and then exit --list-in-streams        Print a list of the input streams defined in the given Tessla specification and then exit
+  --print-all-types        Print ASTs with all types --list-out-streams       Print a list of the output streams defined in the given Tessla specification and then exit --list-in-streams        Print a list of the input streams defined in the given Tessla specification and then exit -a, --export-annotations <value>
+                           Generate a Json file containing the annotation information of the specification

 Command: doc [options] [<files>]
-Generate documentation for Tessla code
-  -s, --stdlib             Include documentation for definitions from the standard library -i, --includes           Include documentation from included files -o, --outfile <value>    Write the generated docs to the given file instead of stdout
+Generate documentation for Tessla code --include-stdlib         Include documentation for definitions from the standard library -i, --includes           Include documentation from included files -o, --outfile <value>    Write the generated docs to the given file instead of stdout
   <files>                  The TeSSLa files for which to generate documentation